voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 This page collects comments which make unnecessary or tenuous analogies to computers, programming, dollar-sign $variables, sed's/replace/syntax/g, mathematics, and cryptography in discussions that aren't about those things.

+> Remote work has its perks, until you want a promotion (wired.com)

+> > Humans don't have emotional object permanence.

+> > > A perhaps more techie way of thinking of it is our relationships are in a mostly-LRU cache.
+The people we have interacted with most recently are the ones that matter most to us.
+If you aren't regularly resetting your place within that cache, you get bumped.

+> > > > The LRU cache analogy might be one of the best comments i have ever read.

+<p></p>

+> We probably wouldn't hesitate to say "I don't believe $NONHUMAN_ANIMAL parents love their children, and vice-versa...." about most animals.

+<p></p>

 > Blogging Is Not Dead (garron.blog)

 > > "X is alive / X is dead" is binary thinking and taking sides on this is pointless and divisive.
 Better to use a float rather than a boolean to model how popular something is.